Enterprise-connect/ec-technical-docs/README.predix.service.md

 `<plan>` – the plan associated with the service.

 `<my_raas_gateway_instance>` – the service instance you create.
-Binding an Application to a Blobstore Service Instance
+Binding an Application to a RAAS Gateway Service Instance

-You can use any S3-compatible client to connect to your Blobstore to store and retrieve objects.
 Before binding an application to a Blobstore service instance, you must push your application to Cloud Foundry.
 From your application's project directory, on a command line, enter:
 ```
 cf push <application_name>
 ```